simonhw/beekeeping/README.md

 - [form.html](https://github.com/simonhw/beekeeping/blob/main/assets/images/readme/testing/w3c-form.png) - Passed.
 - [thank-you.html](https://github.com/simonhw/beekeeping/blob/main/assets/images/readme/testing/w3c-thank-you.png) - Passed.
 - [404.html](https://github.com/simonhw/beekeeping/blob/main/assets/images/readme/testing/w3c-404.png) - Passed.
 The trailing slash in the self-closing `<img/>` element is flagged as having no effect.
 - [style.css](https://github.com/simonhw/beekeeping/blob/main/assets/images/readme/testing/w3c-css.png) - Passed with no errors and [two warnings](https://github.com/simonhw/beekeeping/blob/main/assets/images/readme/testing/w3c-css-warnings.png).
-The warnings are related to vendor extensions.
+The warnings are related to vendor extensions which are no longer called due to the addition of fixed width and height attributes discussed in [Mobile Tests](#Mobile-Tests) below.
+I have not removed them from the CSS code as they are related to a bug that was encountered and resolved which is discussed below in [Solved Bugs](#Solved-Bugs).

 ### Lighthouse Testing
-The Lighthouse feature in Chrome Developer Tools was used to test the performace, accessibility, best practices, and search engine optimisation of the website.
+The Lighthouse feature in Chrome Developer Tools was used to test the performance, accessibility, best practices, and search engine optimisation of the website.

 #### Desktop Tests
 All tests in desktop mode were satisfactory with scores between 92 and 100.